Bi vs. Semi (weekly/monthly/annually)

-Using bi or semi in front of time periods can cause tremendous confusion.
+Using bi or semi in front of time periods can create tremendous confusion these days as definitions and style guidance continue to soften and blur.

 In addition, a biweekly publication is issued every two weeks and a bimonthly publication is issued every two months.